-- Buildings 40 years.
+- Buildings 16 to 40 years.

-- Leasehold Improvements 10 years.
+- Leasehold Improvements 8 to10 years.

 - Plant and Equipment 3 to 7 years.

 - Assets less than \$300 are not capitalised.

-f.
+g.
 Receivables from other financial institutions

 Term deposits, Floating Rate Notes and Negotiable Certificates of Deposit with other financial institutions are unsecured and have a carrying amount equal to their principal amount.
 Interest is paid on the daily balance at maturity or on an annual basis if invested longer than 12 months.
 All deposits are in Australian currency.